Brian-Lam/Accomplish/README.md

 # Accomplish
-A Google Chrome extension to use your New Tab page to stay on top of your goals and deadlines.
+Override Chrome's _New Tab_ page to stay on top of your goals and deadlines.

 ![](http://brianlam.me/assets/images/blog/1507096002.PNG)

 ## Purpose
 _Accomplish_ is an extension for people who are driven by deadlines and goals.
-It's for people whose goals, and their progress towards them, are constantly on their minds.
+It overrides Google Chrome's New Tab page to show a dashboard of your current goals, days remaining until deadlines, as well as a progress bar to show time spent.

+And on top of that, it shows snazzy full screen backgrounds on the New Tab page.

 ## Authors
 This extension was developed by Brian Lam and Brian Yan, two software engineers at Microsoft.